memeboi24/Cringe-Police/README.md

 To add this extension to chrome you simply go to your extensions menu in your browser then turn on develepor mode and then click the "upload unpacked" button (or something along the lines of that) in the left corner then select the folder you downloaded (you have to unzip the folder first) then its added now if you NEED to go on shorts to film something idk just turn it off for a bit
+PLS NOTE:  this wont censor the slang in videoes/audio  only in text